fengshang1972/EPANETMSX2Manual/docs/4_inputformat.rst

       -  If extending the list of multipliers to another line remember to begin the line with the pattern name.

-      -  All patterns share the same time period interval as defined in the **[TIMES]** section of the EPANET input file being used in conjunction with the EPANET-MSX input file.
+      -  All patterns share the same time period interval (pattern time step) as defined in the **[TIMES]** section of the EPANET input file being used in conjunction with the EPANET-MSX input file.

       -  Each pattern can have a different number of time periods.